 Last admission at 17:30.
 Admission is 100DH or 170DH if you combine it with Jardin Majorelle.

 Travel tip: when leaving the museum, you’ll be stopped by taxi-touts.
-They charge exuberant prices for tourists (they quote between 50DH and 100DH for what should be a 10-20DH ride per person).
+They charge exorbitant prices for tourists (they quote between 50DH and 100DH for what should be a 10-20DH ride per person).
 If you go to the end of Rue Yves Saint Laurent and turn left at the horse carriages, you’ll find petit taxis where you can request they put the counter on to give you a fair price.
-If they refuse, know that an average price to Gueliz is 10DH, 15DH to Kotoubia and up to 20DH to the Mellah, including tip.
+If they refuse, know that an average price to Gueliz is 15DH, 20DH to Kotoubia, and up to 25DH to the Mellah.